There is something inherently satisfying about seeing your company or client earn a featured snippet.

 The last thing you want to do is lose the snippet for a high-volume keyword while chasing a low-volume one.

 5. To see only high-volume keyword opportunities, filter by volume to include only those above a certain number.
 Click the arrow at the top of the “volume” column, “show filter options”, and toggle down to “volume”.
-From there, you can choose to only see keywords with a specific volume or greater.
-Choose your benchmark.
+From there, you can choose your benchmark.

-The list that remains should be all the high-priority keywords your site ranks for that contain a featured snippet.
+The list that remains should be all your high-priority featured snippet opportunities.

 How to Optimize Your Content for Featured Snippets

 Now that you’ve got your list of ripe opportunities, you’re (almost) ready to start updating your content.
-First, a bit of competitive research is in order:
+First, some competitive research is in order:

-- Is the snippet in a paragraph (text), list or graph format?
+- Is the snippet in a paragraph (text), list, graph or video format?

 - What’s the word count of the snippet owner’s article?
 (Use Word Counter Plus to check easily)